Washington state approves killing of wolves that preyed on cattle in Ferry County

 The Washington Department of Fish and Wildlife (WDFW) has approved the killing of members of the Togo wolf pack after the animals preyed on a rancher’s cattle several times in Ferry County, according to an agency news release.

 The Togo wolves have targeted cattle six times since November, according to the state wildlife agency.
-Three of those instances took place in the past 30 days, which is frequent enough that the state is allowed to approve lethal action under its 2011 wolf conservation plan.
+Three of those instances took place in the past 30 days, which is frequent enough that the state is allowed to approve lethal action under its 2011 wolf conservation plan and wolf-livestock protocols.

 “The evidence shows that nonlethal measures have not been successful, and the pack will continue preying on livestock unless we take action to change its behavior,” said WDFW director Kelly Susewind.